Ollie Josephine Prescott Baird Bennett

-Ollie Josephine Prescott Baird Bennett (March 27, 1874 – February 4, 1957) was an American medical doctor, She was one of the first five women medical doctors to serve in the U.S. Army Medical Corps and as a first lieutenant in World War I. She instructed more than three hundred nurses and enlisted men in the administration of anesthesia at Camp McClellan, Alabama and served from May 1, 1918, to October 5, 1918.
+Ollie Josephine Prescott Baird Bennett (March 27, 1874 – February 4, 1957) was an American physician, She was one of the first five women medical doctors to serve in the U.S. Army Medical Corps and as a first lieutenant in World War I. She instructed more than three hundred nurses and enlisted men in the administration of anesthesia at Camp McClellan, Alabama and served from May 1, 1918, to October 5, 1918.

 Early life

 Ollie Josephine Prescott Baird Bennett was born in Decatur, Macon County, Illinois, to John and America Stackhouse.
 She graduated from University of Pittsburgh and Boston Medical School.

 World War I

 Ollie Josephine Prescott Baird was the first female medical officer commissioned in the U.S. Army.
 Upon joining the army she was sent to an anesthesia course at the Mayo Clinic in Rochester, New York.
 She was one of three contract physician anesthetists who served stateside.
 Mary Botsford and Dolores Pinero were the other women.

 Baird was assigned to Fort McClellan, near Anniston, Alabama, where she instructed nurses and enlisted men in how to dispense anesthesia.
 She was also in charge of anesthesia for two operating rooms and gave anesthesia to five to seven patients every day.
 She designed her own uniform because the U.S. Army did not have uniforms for female physicians.
 Baird later stated that she was instructed not to wear insignia, but the commanding officer of the hospital gave her permission to wear a cord on her hat denoting lieutenant.

 Following her military service, she was appointed to the War Industries Board.